 You can attach carrier systems such as bicycle racks or load-bearing implements on the ball coupling.
-The maximum noseweight of 165 lb (75 kg) applies when using carrier systems on the ball coupling.
+The maximum load-bearing capacity of 165 lb (75 kg) applies when using carrier systems on the ball coupling.

 Always observe the operating instructions provided by the manufacturers of the trailer coupling and the ball coupling.